John Hunn (farmer): Early life and family

-Hunn was born June 25, 1818 on Wildcat Manor near Lebanon, Delaware at the mouth of Tidbury branch in Kent County, Delaware He was the son of Ezekiel Hunn (1774-1821) and the former Hannah Alston.
+Hunn was born June 25, 1818, on Wildcat Manor near Lebanon, at the mouth of Tidbury branch in Kent County, Delaware.
+He was the son of Ezekiel Hunn (1774–1821) and the former Hannah Alston.
 His father was an abolitionist and a member of Religious Society of Friends or Quakers, but died (as did his wife) when this John Hunn was a boy.
 The young orphan and his siblings were raised by relatives, and his sister later convinced him to become a minister.
-His half brother Ezekiel Hunn Jr. would be apprenticed to Philadelphia Quaker merchant Townsend Sharpless, whose daughter he would marry and who would later donate some papers to Swarthmore College.
+His half-brother Ezekiel Hunn Jr. would be apprenticed to Philadelphia Quaker merchant Townsend Sharpless, whose daughter he would marry and who would later donate some papers to Swarthmore College.

-Meanwhile, John Hunn decided to marry Mary Swallow, who was not a Quaker, and was accordingly expelled from his Camden, Delaware meeting, although the Quakers relented and Mary converted to the faith, so they were allowed to transfer their membership to another meeting near their farm, "Happy Valley," near Middletown, Kent County, Delaware.
+Meanwhile, John Hunn decided to marry Mary Swallow, who was not a Quaker, and was accordingly expelled from his Camden, Delaware, meeting, although the Quakers relented and Mary converted to the faith, so they were allowed to transfer their membership to another meeting near their farm, "Happy Valley," near Middletown in Kent County.
 Their marriage survived until her death, and they had several children, as well as became stalwarts of the Appoquinimink meeting.
-Among their children was John, later the Governor of Delaware.
-After Mary's death, John Hunn remarried, to Anne Jenkins.
+Among their children was John Jr., later the Governor of Delaware.
+After Mary's death, Hunn remarried, to Anne Jenkins.